zik-uralov/daily-jokes/joke_history.md

 - 2025-12-01 10:03:16: Oysters hate to give away their pearls because they are shellfish. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-01 10:23:18: Chuck Norris is the fifth Beatle. (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-01 10:43:20: What do you call a group of killer whales playing instruments?
 An Orca-stra. (source: https://icanhazdadjoke.com/)
+- 2025-12-01 11:03:22: Where did the API go to eat?
+To the RESTaurant. (source: https://official-joke-api.appspot.com/jokes/programming/random)